 – Proactively communicate the desired activities and link them to the expected outcome

-– Managers should constantly take updates, guide salesperson and provide feedback whenever required
+– Managers should constantly take updates, guide salespersons and provide feedback whenever required

 – Measurement scale should be designed to clearly differentiate performance based on different achievement levels

-– Define strong process governance, guidelines and incorporate an all-encompassing communication framework
+– Define strong process governance and guidelines and incorporate an all-encompassing communication framework

 – Identify the right set of tools to summarize and use MBO outcomes during the performance appraisal period

-It is true that managing MBOs requires additional administrative burden but with the right mix of behavioral changes and platforms, MBO programs can be managed a lot more effectively.
+It is true that managing MBOs requires an additional administrative burden, but with the right mix of behavioural changes and platforms, MBO programs can be managed a lot more effectively.
 This enables organizations to focus on the strategic value of the program instead of worrying about operational challenges.